More about: Glastonbury Festival

 1983: This was the first year of proper toilets!
 And the first of Glastonbury's Radio Station Radio Avalon broadcast the three day festival.

-1984: This year The Smiths played, which led to uproar amongst those who attended, who questioned whether popular bands should perform on the Pyramid Stage.
+1984: This year The Smiths played, which led to uproar amongst those who attended, who questioned whether 'popular' bands should perform on the Pyramid Stage.
 They do look a little frightened in this photo from backstage, and Johnny Marr himself would later himself admit: "We were out of our depth."

 1985: The festival was now so big that it took over neighbouring land on Cockmill Farm, to add another 100 acres.
 It was also hit with seriously bad weather.
 However Michael Eavis, said he was pleased that "we have had the mud bath and proved we can still cope with the conditions."
-This is just as well, for there have been several mud-filled festivals since.
+This is just as well, for there have been countless mud-filled years ever since.

-1986: The Cure performed the Pyramid Stage, and also, in contrast, to show the spectrum of musical and artistic talents catered to by Glastonbury as it was the inaugural year of the classical tent curated by composer (and Daft Punk collaborator) John Williams.
+1986: The Cure performed the Pyramid Stage, and also, in contrast, to show the spectrum of musical and artistic talents catered to by Glastonbury, it was the inaugural year of the classical tent curated by composer (and Daft Punk collaborator) John Williams.

 1987: By now the festival was gathering a crowd of over 60,000 - huge compared to the 1,500 who attended the first, but who pale in comparison to over 170,000 who now attend.

 1989: Suzanne Vega, who headlined the Friday night, played wearing a bulletproof vest, after death threats were directed at her and her bassist.
 Not that that deterred her, above she is pictured performing nearly two decades later - and will be back this year.

 1990: 20 years since the first festival and the festival had increased almost beyond all recognition.
 Now boasting theatre and arts as well as musical performers, the festival was re-titled 'Glastonbury Festival for Contemporary Performing Arts'.
 French theatre troupe Archaos performed atop the Pyramid Stage on both Friday and Saturday nights.
 The numbers attending topped 70,000, and security became noticeably tighter - for better or worse.

 1992: The released line up had a slot named 'Special Guest' which provoked much curiosity.
-Tom Jones turned out to be the performer, and was apparently 'fantastic.'
+Tom Jones turned out to be the performer, and was apparently 'fantastic'.
+HURGH!

 1993: Lenny Kravitz stepped in to the headline slot when confirmed performers Red Hot Chili Peppers failed to turn up.

 1994: This year, the Pyramid Stage burned down, but a makeshift one was made so the festival could continue.
 The festival was broadcast by Channel 4, which only added to the festival's growing publicity.
 A dampner on this weekend was the festival's first fatality - a result of a drugs overdose.
-But the most memorable thing about 1994 was Manic Street Preachers performance, complete with Nicky Wire's infamous 'joke', when he said "someone should build a bypass over this shithole."
+But the most memorable thing about 1994 was Manic Street Preachers performance, complete with bassist Nicky Wire's infamous 'joke', when he said "someone should build a bypass over this shithole."
 It didn't go down well.
 "It was supposed to be a joke," he said later.
 "As I was saying it I thought 'this is going to be really funny'.
 Then this deathly silence descended on the place."
 Glasto still loves the Manics, though - they've since headlined and will return for one of the most hotly-anticipated performances of 1994.

 1995: The Silver anniversary of Glastonbury was worthy of some celebration.
 Tickets sold out faster than ever before - within four weeks of going on sale, and Original performers Al Stewart and Keith Christmas returned to perform again.
 The festival expanded again - opening a Dance Stage which featured Massive Attack (who in later years headlined the festival), System 7 and Eat Static.